 Branding: How to Ensure Your Brand Assets Are Memorable

-As an entrepreneur, sooner or later, you have to sit down and figure out your branding strategy.
-Unfortunately, most entrepreneurs launch their business, start engaging in some promotional activities, and never give branding much thought.
+As an entrepreneur, you have to sit down sooner or later and figure out your branding strategy.
+Unfortunately, most entrepreneurs launch their business, start engaging in promotional activities and never give branding much thought.
 You can’t create a memorable and professional brand by accident.
 The importance of building strong brand recognition can’t be overstated, however.
-Let’s take a look at how to create a brand and brand assets that look professional and memorable.
+Let’s look at how to create a brand and brand assets that look professional and memorable.
 Getting your branding right will allow you to stand out from your competitors, so this is a worthwhile effort.

 Get Your Logo Right

 When it comes to branding, your first task is your logo.
 If you are thinking of starting an eCommerce website or any other business, you are in luck.
 You can start from scratch without having to undergo a redesign.
 Many entrepreneurs make the mistake of rushing the logo design and selection process.
 Or they get overly involved and micromanage a graphic designer or overdo their concept.
 Here’s a blueprint to follow when you approach your logo design:

 - Define Your Core Values: The first task has nothing to do with design.
 To create an effective logo that resonates with your core demographic, you have to make sure it aligns with your business’s core values.

 - Choose Your Main Branding Color: Once you know what message you want to communicate through your logo, it’s time to choose your main branding color.
 Different colors have a different psychological impact on the viewer.

 - Decide on Your Logo Style: Do you want to use a brand mark, text only, combination mark, or emblem type of logo?
 This is a stylistic choice and can reflect your personal preferences and personality.